 - To apply for an exemption to this mandate, the State has provided this application for businesses.

 - Empire State Development (ESD) offers guidelines as what the state deems as "essential businesses" and therefore, exempt from the executive order.
 Click here.

 - Have a question regarding the essential business mandate?
 Review this Essential Business FAQ.

-NEW: The Small Business Association (SBA) has announced they will be offering up to $2 Million in disaster assistance loans to qualifying small businesses and non-profit organizations.
+The Small Business Association (SBA) has announced they will be offering up to $2 Million in disaster assistance loans to qualifying small businesses and non-profit organizations.
 For qualifications and more details, click here.

 As the EIDL applications continue to surge, the Office of Disaster Assistance has provided an alternate method for applicants to submit and upload forms while the application portal is down for maintenance.
 Click to access PDFs and see where you would upload completed forms.

 - Here's the guide for the 3 Step Process of Applying